Are Trump’s tariffs taking a toll on him in the Midwest?

 And: “And Mr. Trump stepped back from punitive tariff threats for some relatively minor European concessions: the purchase of soybeans to make up for a steep falloff of buying by China, and the promise to purchase liquefied natural gas once the United States builds more export terminals, which are far away.”

-The White House still hasn’t corrected its official transcript for the Helsinki presser
+The White House (Update: Finally) corrected its official transcript for the Helsinki presser

 Yesterday, we were a little quick to judgment over the White House’s omission in its official transcript of Vladimir Putin stating he wanted Trump to win in 2016.
 The White House released a statement after our publication saying the omission wasn’t malicious.